ngoxuanphong/ENV/src/Base/RockPaperScissors/README.md

     * [3]: The player who is currently playing ( 0 or 1)
     * [4]: Phase:
         + 0: Each player makes a choice
-        + 1: comfirm the information of the game turn
+        + 1: confirm the information of the game turn
     * [5]: winner ( -1: no winner, 0, 1)
     * [6]: 1 is the game over, if not, it's not